-According to research, vitamin E is a natural antioxidant that combats symptoms of Generalized Anxiety Disorder (3).
-Antioxidants also reduce free radicals in the body responsible for causing oxidative stress, ultimately leading to anxiety.
+According to research, vitamin E is a natural antioxidant that may combat symptoms of Generalized Anxiety Disorder (3).
+Antioxidants also reduce free radicals in the body responsible for causing oxidative stress.

 While being excellent for vision, vitamin A is also linked with anxiety, as people suffering from anxiety have lower vitamin A levels.
-Taking vitamin A supplements helps relieve GAD symptoms, according to research (4).
+Taking vitamin A supplements may help relieve GAD symptoms, according to research (4).

-In addition to promoting bone development, vitamin D plays a significant role in alleviating anxiety and depression.
+In addition to promoting bone development, vitamin D may play a significant role in alleviating anxiety and depression.
 It helps regulate mood and brain function.
 Several studies have established a link between vitamin D levels and anxiety.
-Research shows that vitamin D supplements relieve anxiety and make us feel better (5).
+Preliminary research suggests that vitamin D supplements may relieve anxiety symptoms and make us feel better (5).

 When we spend time under the sun, our bodies automatically make vitamin D due to exposure to sunlight.
 This is known as vitamin D3.
 Vitamin D is also present in various foods such as salmon and mackerel.